When was the last time you were confused?

 |Through our 6 programs, we provide service to over 500 dogs and cats each month.||Because of your support, we’re able to provide loving care to over 500 dogs and cats each month.|

 |Our service area includes 10 counties in our region.||We’re helping animals in 10 counties find loving homes.|

 |We’re the only certified _____ rescue in our area.||Our biggest accomplishment is helping dogs like Rex find a loving, forever home.|

 |We’re a 501c3 nonprofit organization.||Your gift is tax deductible.
 Check with your accountant for more details.|

-The donor-centric messaging is juicier.
+The donor-centric message for fundraising is juicier.
 It’s more interesting and compelling.

-The ego-centric messaging is boring.
+The ego-centric message for fundraising is boring.
 It’s very inwardly focused and makes people outside the organization feel like outsiders.